-I'm currently working as a PhD student in Cognitive Science at Johns Hopkins University.
 My areas of interest include language acquisition and theoretical syntax.
-I am currently conducting experimental research into children's acquisition of complex questions as well as theoretical research in cross-linguistic variation in wh-question formation including long distance wh-movement, scope marking, and copy constructions.
-My experimental work is conducted in the Language Acquisition Lab.
+I am currently conducting experimental research in children's acquisition of complex questions as well as theoretical research in cross-linguistic variation in wh-question formation including long distance wh-movement, wh-scope marking, and copy constructions.

 A bit about me...